Finding out if our blood sugar is normal is not as simple as it seems. It depends on our particular situation.

-Someone that does not have diabetes usually has blood sugars between 70 to 100 mg/dl that is 3.8 and also 5.5. mmol.
-And after they eat, their levels of blood sugar can actually rise all the way to 120 mg/dl i.e. 6.7 mmol.
+Someone that does not have diabetes usually has blood sugars between 70 to 100 mg/dl which is 3.8 and also 5.5. mmol.
+And after they eat, their levels of blood sugar can rise to 120 mg/dl i.e. 6.7 mmol.

 And within 2 hours it will return to normal.
 On the other hand, the situation is more complicated with people that don’t have this insidious disease.

 The blood sugar of these people is below 70 mg/dl i.e. below 3.8 mmol.
-When the blood sugars are below this level, we can experience racing of our heart, hunger or shakiness.
+When the blood sugars are below this level, we can experience racing our heart, hunger, or shakiness.

-That is when the body is actually starving for sugar i.e. glucose.
+That is when the body is starving for sugar i.e. glucose.

 For these people their blood sugar is from 70 mg/dL to 140 mg/dL i.e. 3.8 mmol to 7.7 mmol.
 The body functions normally as it should.

-With people that do not have the disease, most of the time they are in the lower half from this range.
+People that do not have the disease, most of the time are in the lower half of this range.

 The blood sugar is 140 mg/dL to 180 mg/dL i.e. 7.7 mmol to 10 mmol.
 The body may function relatively normally.

-But, if we are in this zone for a long period of time that can lead to a risk of long-term complications.
+But, if we are in this zone for a long period that can lead to a risk of long-term complications.

-The body can start to release ketones in the urine and turn to fat in order to get energy.
-In order to find out if we have ketones in the urine, we may buy strips to make a test.
+The body can start to release ketones in the urine and turn to fat to get energy.
+To find out if we have ketones in the urine, we may buy strips to make a test.